tumblr/TMTumblrSDK/README.md

 Each component is described in more detail throughout this README.

+If you choose to include TMTumblrSDK (and as such, its dependencies) manually (i.e. without CocoaPods) please make sure that your app can still read `TMTumblrSDK.podspec.json`.
+We use this for tracking which versions of TMTumblrSDK are in use, which helps us make informed decisions about the project’s future.

 ### Documentation

 Appledoc for the SDK can be found [here](http://cocoadocs.org/docsets/TMTumblrSDK).